-As part of your BE(Hons) degree you are required to experience some of the trade and/or sub-professional skills relevant to your engineering specialisation.
+As part of your BE(Hons) degree you are required to experience some of the trade and/or subprofessional skills relevant to your engineering specialisation.
 This complements your formal studies and contributes to your professional training.

 You must complete at least 800 hours of approved engineering employment (paid or unpaid) before graduation.
 After each period of work, you will submit a report detailing your experience.

-Students cannot meet the requirements to

-graduate until both Workshop Practice (ENGGEN 299 or specialisation equivalent) and Practical Work (ENGGEN499)have been completed.
+Students cannot meet the requirements to graduate until both Workshop Practice (ENGGEN 299 or specialisation equivalent) and Practical Work (ENGGEN499) have been completed.

 As it is a formal requirement of your degree, strict assessment criteria apply.
-You can find detailed information and FAQs about practical work requirements as well as the impact of COVID-19 on Practical Work at www.engineering.auckland.ac.nz/practical-work.
+You can find detailed information and FAQs about practical work requirements at www.engineering.auckland.ac. nz/practical-work.